Who We Are

 Aiming to improve quality of life through good architecturescroll down

 “We view sustainable sound architecture as a pivotal ingredient to a rich environmental culture and a vitally important aspect of a future sustainable society.”

 Eco Workshop embraces architecture through sustainable design.
 Our work ranges from new buildings to sensitive intervention with older structures.
 We believe the quality of our surroundings can uplift our lives.
 We take a contemporary approach to spatial arrangement, materiality and form of our buildings.
 Eco Workshop has Professional membership of ADNZ: Architectural Designers New Zealand.

-Since 2013, Bevan has been responsible for the oversight and running of the Dunedin office, ensuring each project is approached carefully and diligently, with due respect to brief and budget.
+Since 2016, Sarah has progressed in the Dunedin office, ensuring each project is approached carefully and diligently, with due respect to brief and budget.

 Sarah made Director of Eco Workshop in 2020, and is responsible for projects from the brief through to the consent.